theuserge/TheUserge.github.io/deployment.md

 * First, Go to [cloud.mongodb.com](https://cloud.mongodb.com) then Sign Up there.

-* Login there.
-Sign up, if you don't have an Account!
+* Login or Sign up, if you don't have an Account!

-* After Login, You'll be on their Clusters Page
+* After Login, You'll be on your Clusters Page

 ![Clusters](https://telegra.ph/file/46e58355fe5bf648c8108.jpg)